AGORI-Studios/agori-studios.github.io/social/tos.md

 -   Parody accounts are allowed.
 We will not remove a parody account unless it is impersonating someone else.
 -   Parody is not the same as impersonation.
 Impersonation is not allowed.
 -   Impersonation is pretending to be someone else.
 This includes using their name, profile picture, or any other information that could be used to identify them.
+-   Pornography is not allowed under any circumstances.
+-   Do not post anything that is spam.
+This includes posting the same thing multiple times, posting the same thing in multiple places, or posting something that is not relevant to the topic.
+-   Please be respectful of others.
+This includes not harassing others, not threatening others, and not insulting others.

 ### 5. Termination